Master of Education in Early Childhood Special Education

-2. A current Student Teaching Authorization Certificate is required for admission to internship (finger printing and criminal background check process).
+3. A current Student Teaching Authorization Certificate is required for admission to the internship (fingerprinting and criminal background check process).

-Note: Admission to the Early Childhood Special Education M.Ed. program does not guarantee admission to the internship.
+Note: Admission to the Early Childhood Special Education M.Ed. does not guarantee admission to the internship.

 State Approved Verification Form & Alaska Teacher Certification

-Additional requirements for an initial teaching certification within the state of Alaska (including an Alaska Studies Course and a Multicultural Course) can be found at the Alaska Department of Education and Early Development website.
+Additional requirements for an initial teaching certification within the state of Alaska (including an Alaska studies course and a multicultural course) can be found at the Alaska Department of Education and Early Development website.
 Note: Admission to the Early Childhood Special Education M.Ed. does not guarantee admission to the internship.

 Program Student Learning Outcomes

-Student outcomes for the program are based on the Council for Exceptional Children (CEC) standards and the Division of Early Childhood Special Education standards.
+Student outcomes for the program are based on the Council for Exceptional Children (CEC) standards and the Division of Early Childhood Special Education Initial Preparation Specialty Set.